 - Super-friendly service from Ben and Neil, plus plenty of affection from their pets - Arthur, Beetle and Peggy!

 - A short drive from some of the finest unspoilt beaches in Andalucia, with spectacular coastal hiking and biking too

 - No children under 16, except by arrangement when taking all 4 rooms

 - No meals are served, apart from a simple but yummy breakfast, and no catering facilities; you'll need to drive out for most meals

-- The house is solar-powered, so air-con is limited, and hairdryers are low-voltage (but rest assured, there is a back-up generator)
+- The house is solar-powered, so air-con is time-limited, and hairdryers are low-voltage (but rest assured, there is a back-up generator)

 - It can get very hot in summer: come prepared